Sport Spread Betting Guide

 2. Types

-There are three types of bets.
+There are three types of bets available to you.

 Point Spread Betting